CaseyK9/hexfs/README.md

 # The max size, in bytes, any file can be.
 Default: 50 MiB.
 # HFS_MAX_SIZE_BYTES=

-# The URL to redirect to if the file/page is not found.
+# The container's human-readable nickname.
+If you use Docker this can
-# If you have a web panel or website, you put it here.
+# be used to identify the container in Prometheus.
-# If not set, it will just respond with 404 Not Found.
+# If none is given hexFS will generate one for you.
-# HFS_FRONTEND=
+# HFS_CONTAINER_NICKNAME=

 ```